apache/incubator-stormcrawler/README.md

 ## Quickstart

 NOTE: These instructions assume that you have [Apache Maven](https://maven.apache.org/install.html) installed.
-You will need to install [Apache Storm](http://storm.apache.org/) to run the crawler.
+You will need to install [Apache Storm 2.6.1](http://storm.apache.org/) to run the crawler.

 StormCrawler requires Java 11 or above.

-The version of Apache Storm to install must match the one defined in the pom.xml file of your topology.
-The major version of StormCrawler mirrors the one from Apache Storm, i.e whereas StormCrawler 1.x used Storm 1.2.3, the current version now requires Storm 2.6.1.
 DigitalPebble's [Ansible-Storm](https://github.com/DigitalPebble/ansible-storm) repository contains resources to install Apache Storm using Ansible.
 Alternatively, this [stormCrawler-docker](https://github.com/DigitalPebble/stormcrawler-docker) project should help you run Apache Storm on Docker.

 Once Storm is installed, the easiest way to get started is to generate a brand new StormCrawler project using \:

-`mvn archetype:generate -DarchetypeGroupId=org.apache.stormcrawler -DarchetypeArtifactId=stormcrawler-archetype -DarchetypeVersion=2.11`
+`mvn archetype:generate -DarchetypeGroupId=org.apache.stormcrawler -DarchetypeArtifactId=stormcrawler-archetype -DarchetypeVersion=3.0`

 You'll be asked to enter a groupId (e.g. com.mycompany.crawler), an artefactId (e.g. stormcrawler), a version, a package name and details about the user agent to use.